oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     import ldap3
     import re

-    # Get the Oracle Database connection string from an LDAP server
+    # Get the Oracle Database connection string from an LDAP server when
+    # connection calls use an LDAP URL.
-    # In this example, arg will be "ldapserver/dbname,cn=OracleContext,dc=dom,dc=com"
+    # In this example, "protocol"' will have the value "ldap", and "arg" will
+    # be "ldapserver/dbname,cn=OracleContext,dc=dom,dc=com"

     def ldap_hook(protocol, arg, params):
         pattern = r"^(.+)\/(.+)\,(cn=OracleContext.*)$"
         match = re.match(pattern, arg)